-If the corporation liquidated during the taxable year, put a check mark on the designated line in item D on the front of the return.
+If the corporation liquidated during the taxable year, check the "Final return" line in item D on the front of the return.
 Enter the date of liquidation as the taxable year ending date at the top of the return.
-Submit a copy of your plan of liquidation and a copy of federal Form 966 with your Wisconsin return.
+Submit a copy of your plan of liquidation along with a copy of federal Form 966 (even if not required for federal purposes) with your Wisconsin return.